edchiu2024/tourism_insight/README.md

 - **ApsaraDB for Redis**: In-memory caching service to accelerate data retrieval.
 - **Object Storage Service (OSS)**: Scalable storage for data.
 - **API Gateway**: Provides secure and scalable access to the RESTful API.
+- **Message Queue for Apache Kafka (MQ for Apache Kafka)**: Managed Kafka service for handling data ingestion and ensuring reliability in case of failures.

 ### AWS
 - **Lambda**: Serverless compute service for running the ETL process.